Listen to Dr. Wallner discuss heart disease and the best time to see a cardiologist.

-Knox Community Hospital’s Stroke Program has received the American Heart Association’s Get With The Guidelines® —Stroke Silver quality achievement award for its commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines.
+Knox Community Hospital's Stroke Program has received the American Heart Association's Get With The Guidelines® —Stroke Gold quality achievement award for its commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines.
 This ultimately leads to more lives saved and reduced disability.

 Early Heart Attack Care (EHAC)